POLICY UPDATES

 Resources:

 There are a couple of broad “health care omnibus” bills – HB 2372 and SB 841 – that have components we support around doula services, telehealth, and contracting with the Department of Health and Senior Services for public health services.
-Both of these bills have had public hearings, with HB 2372 passing out of committee.

 Resources: